alberthuynh91/node-web-scraper/README.md

 # Node Web Scraper Example using Request / Cheerio

 A basic example scraping whosampled.com for song data.
+The example scrapes data from this page: https://www.whosampled.com/Kendrick-Lamar/

 ## Setup